Cyclone Fani control room number 1938 now operational

 Cyclone Fani to make landfall in Odisha's Puri today, 11 lakh evacuated; Bengal, Andhra on alert

-Twenty-eight fully equipped teams have been deployed in and around Puri in Odisha as the cyclonic storm is expected to make a landfall there Friday noon, the NDRF Director General (DG) said.
+Twenty-eight fully equipped teams have been deployed in and around Puri in Odisha as the cyclonic storm is expected to make a landfall there on Friday noon, the NDRF Director General (DG) said.

 Similarly, 12 teams have been deployed in Andhra Pradesh and six in West Bengal.
 The rest of the teams, that comprise about 50 personnel each, have been kept on standby in these states.